-- Hearing aids, hearing aid batteries or tests to evaluate hearing aids. - Hearing examinations required as a condition of employment. - Any Services or supplies that a school system legally must provide. - Special education needed because of hearing loss or impairment.
+- Replacement hearing aid batteries or tests to evaluate hearing aids. - · Hearing examinations required as a condition of employment. - Any Services that a school system legally must provide. - Special education needed because of hearing loss or impairment.
 This includes sign language lessons.

-Home Healthcare Services and Supplies.
-Covered Services and Supplies will include charges by a Home Health Care Agency for:
+Home Healthcare Services.
+Covered Services will include charges by a Home Health Care Agency for:

-- Part-time or intermittent home nursing care by or under the supervision of a licensed Registered Nurse (R.N.). - Part-time or intermittent home care by a home health aide. - Physical, Occupational, Speech or Respiratory Therapy. - Intermittent Services of a registered dietician or social worker. - Part-time or intermittent home care by any other individual of the home healthcare team. - Drugs and medicines which require a Physician's prescription, as well as other supplies prescribed by the attending Physician. - Laboratory Services but only to the extent that such Services and supplies are provided under the terms of a home healthcare plan.
+- Part-time or intermittent home nursing care by or under the supervision of a licensed Registered Nurse (R.N.). - Part-time or intermittent home care by a home health aide. - Physical, Occupational, Speech or Respiratory Therapy. - Intermittent Services of a registered dietician or social worker. - Part-time or intermittent home care by any other individual of the home healthcare team. - Drugs and medicines which require a Physician's prescription, as well as other supplies prescribed by the attending Physician. - Laboratory Services but only to the extent that such Services are provided under the terms of a home healthcare plan.

-These Covered Services and Supplies are subject to all provisions of the Plan that would apply to any other medical treatment or Service.
+These Covered Services are subject to all provisions of the Plan that would apply to any other medical treatment or Service.